If you are looking for Curry Chicken Noodles, your best bet is at Hong Lim Food Centre.

 There is Heng Kee Curry Chicken Bee Hoon Mee downstairs – said to be the original, and oh that chilli sauce; and Ah Heng Chicken Curry Bee Hoon Mee which now comes with a Michelin recommendation.
 (It is listed in the “Michelin Plate” or L’Assiette Michelin which is a new designation worldwide, a symbol that indicates “restaurants where the inspectors have discovered quality food.”)

-Cantonese Delights (#02-03) also serves up Curry Noodles with crispy chicken cutlet, but theirs is a different style all together.
+Cantonese Delights (#02-03) and Ji Ji Wanton Noodles (#02-49) also serve up Curry Noodles with crispy chicken cutlet, but theirs are different styles all together.

 Built in 1978, renovated in 2009 and 2018, Hong Lim Market and Food Centre is the first hawker centre in the Chinatown area.